Ergon-moe/Bitcoin-Static/doc/json-rpc/createpsbt.md

 2. "outputs"               (array, required) a json array with outputs (key-value pairs) [
     {
       "address": x.xxx,    (obj, optional) A key-value pair.
-The key (string) is the bitcoin address, the value (float or string) is the amount in BCH
+The key (string) is the bitcoin address, the value (float or string) is the amount in ERG
     },
     {
       "data": "hex"        (obj, optional) A key-value pair.
 The key must be "data", the value is hex-encoded data